THE FLOWER STORY

 Goldy, in understanding that the true nature of herself and all beings is inherently good, is grappling with how so many people can yet do so much wrong.
 She learns about free will and is saddened by the choices so many humans have made.
 Dakath also laments these choices in "Earth, Mother".

 Thoughts of the life she needs to return to have filled Goldy's head, and she worries about what will happen once she returns.
 She also worries she won't remember the magical visit she's had with the Elementals.
-Deva tells Goldy that she'll always find them, and herself, by being in the moment, in "One Moment".
+Deva tells Goldy that she'll always find them, and herself, by being in the moment.

 Goldy is reassured by the Elementals that she will never be alone; that they are always by her side, in "Never Alone".